felixjoshuabenson/felixjoshuabenson/README.md

 Hi, I'm Joshua!

 A mobile engineer who specializes in cross-platform applications using Flutter and Dart.
-I hold a Bachelor’s degree in Computer Science from the University of the People and have developed two impactful apps in healthcare and education, both of which are available on the Google Play Store.
+I hold a Bachelor’s degree in Computer Science from the University of the People and have developed two impactful apps in healthcare (tojumi: available on the Google Play Store) and education  (clounotte: available on the Google Play Store).
 I work well on cross-functional teams with frontend, backend, edge, and web developers to create a solid user experience.

 ## Featured Projects